 Who Can Do This Hike?

 Any person with “reasonable fitness.”
 It’s not a long hike but there are three rather steep, strenuous climbs.
 No technical climbing skills are necessary, just a sense of adventure.
 There are chains in the steeper sections (see the photos below) to assist hikers.
-Other than stepping out onto Kjeragbolten, there are no “dangerous” sections of the hike where you could slip and fall over the edge of a cliff.
+Beware, when it is wet, the climbs and descents can be slippery!

 Hiking to Kjeragbolten with Kids

 Yes, kids can do this hike!
-When we hiked to Kjeragbolten Tyler was 10 years old and Kara was 8 years old.
+When we hiked to Kjeragbolten, Tyler was 10 years old and Kara was a few weeks away from turning 9 years old.
 They loved this hike.
 This was their first hike using chains and they thought it was pure fun.
-Slipping and sliding on wet, rocky surfaces had them laughing, and they loved it when we had to climb using the chains.
 There was one very steep section where we had to give them a boost but other than that they did the hike without assistance.

 And now here are those photos I promised you.
 The Kjeragbolten hike is gorgeous.
 In fact, it is worth doing this hike even if you have no plans to step out onto Kjerag.